stephaneVercouillieBMID/slate/source/index.html.md

 To simplify implementations and increase flexibility, OpenID Connect allows the use of a "Discovery document", a JSON document found at a well-known location containing key-value pairs which provide details about the OpenID Connect provider's configuration, including the URIs of the authorization, token, userinfo, and public-keys endpoints to interact with it.

-<aside class="success">The Discovery document for <b>itsme® <b service may be retrieved from: <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration">https://merchant.itsme.be/oidc/.well-known/openid-configuration</a></aside>
+<aside class="success">The Discovery document for <b>itsme® <b/> service may be retrieved from: <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration">https://merchant.itsme.be/oidc/.well-known/openid-configuration</a></aside>

 Field  names and meanings in this document are defined in [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html)